SuryaTeja200405/Surya-user-profiles-assessment/README.md

 ├── public/               # Static assets and index.html
 ├── package.json          # Dependencies and scripts
 └── README.md             # Project documentation

 ---

-## 🌈 UI & Design Inspiration
+🌈 UI & Design Inspiration
 The layout is designed based on Figma mockups provided for this assessment.
 Every component, color, and typography is closely aligned with the original Figma design for perfect pixel-level precision.

 🎨 "The goal is not just to build a UI — but to craft a delightful user experience."
----

 💡 Future Enhancements
-Here are some planned or potential improvements for the next version:

 🔁 CRUD Functionality – Add Create, Update, Delete options for profiles.

 📊 User Analytics Dashboard – Visualize user data using charts and graphs.